S. K. Dey: Panchayati Raj

-Dey was a member of the Balwant Rai Mehta Committee (1957), which was established to evaluate the Community Development Program.
-The committee examined the program's effectiveness in harnessing local initiatives and building institutions to sustain progress in rural economic and social development.
-It concluded that community development could be truly effective only if the local communities were actively involved in planning, decision-making, and implementation, thus advocating for a strong Panchayati Raj system.
-The Balwant Rai Mehta Committee proposed a developmental role for Panchayati Raj institutions in rural development, considering them essential for the success of community development and national extension programs.
+Dey served on the 1957 Balwant Rai Mehta Committee, which was formed to assess the Community Development Program.
+The committee examined the program's effectiveness in mobilizing local initiatives and building institutions capable of sustaining rural economic and social development.
+It concluded that community development was effective only when local communities actively participated in planning, decision-making, and implementation, thereby emphasizing the need for a strong Panchayati Raj system.
+The Balwant Rai Mehta Committee recommended a developmental role for Panchayati Raj institutions in rural development, considering them essential to the success of community development and national extension programs.

-Dey attributed philosophical connotations to Panchayati Raj, which he explained in his book Panchayat-i-Raj, a Synthesis.
-In his book, Dey described Panchayati Raj as a connecting mechanism between local and national governance, advocating an integrated approach linking the Gram Sabha and the Lok Sabha, and stating that democratic processes should extend from Parliament to the village assembly.
+Dey attributed philosophical connotations to Panchayati Raj, which he explained in his book Panchayat-i-Raj: A Synthesis.
+In his book, Dey described Panchayati Raj as a connecting mechanism between local and national governance, advocating an integrated approach linking the Gram Sabha and the Lok Sabha and stating that democratic processes should extend from Parliament to the village assembly.
 Dey urged state governments to prioritize establishing PRIs in their respective states.

-Dey’s support for decentralized governance coincided with a period when political and administrative support for the institutionalization of Panchayati Raj increased.
-The recommendations of the Balwant Rai Mehta Committee, preceded legislative action by state governments to establish Panchayati Raj Institutions more systematically.
+Dey's support for decentralized governance coincided with a period when political and administrative support for the institutionalization of Panchayati Raj increased.
+The recommendations of the Balwant Rai Mehta Committee preceded legislative action by state governments to establish Panchayati Raj Institutions more systematically.

-By the 1960s, all states had enacted legislation for PRIs, leading to the establishment of over 217,300 Panchayats.
+By the 1960s, all states had enacted legislation for PRIs (Panchayati Raj Institutions), leading to the establishment of over 217,300 Panchayats.

 Other achievements

-Dey was involved in establishing the National Development Council and contributed to development journalism by guiding "Kurukshetra", a publication of the Ministry of Rural Development.
+Dey was involved in establishing the National Development Council and guided Kurukshetra, a publication of the Ministry of Rural Development.

+Dey published Community Development: The Quest in 1960.